flemosr/lnm-sdk/README.md

 + [LN Markets API v3 Documentation](https://api.lnmarkets.com/v3/) (recommended)
 + [LN Markets API v2 Documentation](https://docs.lnmarkets.com/api/) (REST API v2 is deprecated)

+## Development History

+This crate was originally developed as part of the [`quantoxide`](https://github.com/flemosr/quantoxide) repository and extracted into a standalone repository on 2025-12-26 at `quantoxide` commit [`0d78ee08`](https://github.com/flemosr/quantoxide/commit/0d78ee08).
+The full development history was preserved.

 ## License

 This project is licensed under the